 How To Fix A Loud MacBook Fan?
 (Tips For Performance)

 The fans are crucial to your Mac’s operation.
-There are things we can do to keep the fans running correctly and up to speed.
+There are things we can do to keep the fans running correctly and to even increase the speed.

 Simply clearing out old applications or files you don't need will significantly improve your Mac's performance, which will mean your fan doesn't have to work as hard!